PuriaRad/lisa10-task/backend/README.md

-# myapp
+## Lisa10 task backend

-Lisa10 task backend
+This is a simple task of Lisa10 project.

 ## Quick Start